secure-compilation/SECOMP/README.md

 ### Compiling compartmentalized programs with the capabilities backend

-For this part, build the compiler on branch `ccs-submission` following the general invocations of `configure` and `make`.
+For this part, build the compiler on branch `ccs-main` following the general invocations of `configure` and `make`.
 One does not need to worry about linking, as only the compilation procedure is needed for this part.